 Some of the more recent tag types used in IPHC experiments are outlined below.

-In 2015, IPHC began wire-tagging small halibut encountered on the National Marine Fisheries Service (NMFS) groundfish trawl surveys and on the IPHC fishery-independent setline survey in 2016.
-These tagged fish may be recovered in trawl fisheries as well as commercial longline fisheries.
 Colors used for this tagging effort include fluorescent yellow, light pink, and two-toned orange.
-In 2017, a longline discard mortality study is planned in the western Gulf of Alaska, during which Pacific halibut will be released from longline gear using different removal methods and tagged.
-Recoveries from each treatment group will provide additional information on discard mortality rates by removal method.
+In 2017, a longline discard mortality study was conducted in the western Gulf of Alaska, during which Pacific halibut released from longline gear using different hook removal methods were tagged.
+Recoveries from each treatment group will provide additional information on discard mortality rates by hook removal method.
+Given that all of these experiments have focused on fish that are below the minimum commercial size limit, these tagged fish are likely to be recovered in trawl fisheries as well as commercial longline fisheries.

 Passive integrated transponder (PIT) tags were used by the IPHC between 2001 and 2004.
-PIT tags are about the size of a grain of rice and contain a microchip with a unique code that can be read with an electronic reader without removing the tag from the fish (Fig 5).
+PIT tags are about the size of a grain of rice and contain a microchip with a unique code that can be read with an electronic reader without removing the tag from the fish.
 Several small pilot studies using PIT tags were conducted in 2001 and 2002 to test different body sites for tag placement, including the eyed-side cheek muscle, the tongue, caudal peduncle, and behind the dorsal eye.
 The final site chosen for PIT tag implantation was under the skin on the white (blind) side of the head over the opercular plate.
 Over 67,000 Pacific halibut were implanted with PIT tags in a coastwide study in 2003 and 2004.
 The tagging was followed by seven years of portside scanning of commercially landed Pacific halibut, during which over 3,000 tags were detected.
 Because PIT tags were not visible in tagged fish, recoveries from the PIT experiment were not subject to reporting biases observed in studies using external marking.
-Results of the PIT tag study showed that Pacific halibut continue to migrate between regulatory areas at larger sizes; not just as small fish as previously thought (Kaimmer et al. 2012, Webster et al. 2013).
+Results of the PIT tag study confirmed that Pacific halibut continue to migrate among regulatory areas at sizes that are harvested by the commercial longline fishery, and that assessment and management actions need to consider those movements (Kaimmer et al. 2012, Webster et al. 2013).

 Chen, D.G., and Xiao, Y. 2006.
 A general model for analyzing data from mark-recapture experiments with an application to the Pacific halibut.
 Environ.
 Ecol.
 Stat.
 13:149-161.
 DOI 10.1007/s10651-005-0002-4